akinomyoga/ble.sh/docs/CONTRIBUTING.md

 **`ret`**--All the other values should be basically returned through shell variables.
 This is because, if a function returned its result through the standard output, the caller would need to capture the results by a command substitution which involves a fork of a subshell and thus is slow.
-Here, the efficiency is the primary interest, so there are exceptions where the standard output can be more efficient:
+Here, efficiency is the primary interest, so there are exceptions where the standard output can be more efficient:
-For examples, when the output needs to be saved to a file for later use or to pass it to a different process, or when the output needs to be processed by the external commands that reads the standard input.
+For example, when the output needs to be saved to a file for later use or to be passed to a different process, or when the output needs to be processed by the external commands that read the standard input.
-The variable name to return a value should be basically `ret` unless the purpose of function is to store values.
+The variable name to return a value should be basically `ret` unless the purpose of the function is to store values.
-When the function basename has the form `get-<name>`, one should consider retruning the result through the shell variable named `<name>`.
+When the function basename has the form `get-<name>`, one should consider returning the result through the shell variable named `<name>`.
-When a function returning multiple values is called from many places, the function may receive an array name as the first argument and stores the result in the specified array.
+When a function returning multiple values is called from many places, the function may receive an array name as the first argument and store the result in the specified array.
 When the <i>out</i> variable names are specified in the arguments, they should come first in the list of the arguments.

 **`opts`**--The argument position should be basically fixed (e.g., never shifted by optional arguments like `-f` or `-o name`).
-The optional arguments can be specified by a colon-separated fields (like `SHELLOPTS` or `BASHOPTS`) instead of the unix-style flags and options like `-f` and `-o optarg`.
+The optional arguments can be specified by colon-separated fields (like `SHELLOPTS` or `BASHOPTS`) instead of the Unix-style flags and options like `-f` and `-o optarg`.
-This is because usually the parsing of the unix-style arguments (with or without `getopts`) is slow.
+This is because the parsing of the Unix-style arguments (with or without `getopts`) is usually slow.
 The local variable that receives the colon-separated option typically has the name `opts` or `*opts` (e.g. `local opts=$2`).
-A single option has the form `name` or `name=value`, where `name` should be a hyphenated words like `foo-bar-baz`.
+A single option has the form `name` or `name=value`, where `name` should be hyphenated words like `foo-bar-baz`.
 The former form without the value is called a flag option.
 One can test a flag option by `[[ :$opts: == *:flag-name:* ]]`.
 An option of the form `name=value` can be matched by `ble/opts#extract-first-optarg`, `ble/opts#extract-last-optarg`, or `ble/opts#extract-all-optargs`.
-The function `ble/opts#has` can be used to test if either of `name` or `name=value` is contained
+The function `ble/opts#has` can be used to test if either `name` or `name=value` is contained

 **`$*`**--The functions that receive a string should not allow a variable number of arguments that are joined inside the function.
-A variable number of arguments should be only used when each argument is really processed separatedly.
+A variable number of arguments should be used only when each argument is really processed separately.
 If necessary, the joining should be performed at the caller side.
 This is because `IFS` in the caller context affects the joining `$*`, so the handling of `IFS` should be properly done at the caller side.
 Another reason is for the future extension, e.g., to add another optional argument.